 During the lease term in Flint Hill

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Flint Hill, the renter must allow us to go into the rental.
-Some justifiable reasons to access rental are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Flint Hill, the renter must allow us to go into the rental home.
+Some solid reasons to go into rental home are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Flint Hill.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Flint Hill.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free archive for property owners in Flint Hill
+a good archive for landlords in Flint Hill

-- Before you put a renter in your rental property in Flint Hill
+- Before you rent out your rental property in Flint Hill

 - Collections and evictions